-POINT 2018 versus POINT 2015
+POINT2018 versus POINT 2015

-POINT 2015 is based on ENDF/B-VII.1 and POINT 2018 is based on ENDF/B-VIII evaluations.
-The difference between them is natural due to changes in the evaluated data but is also due to what we have learned over the last three years and how this experience has been incorporated into the ENDF/B Pre-Processing codes (PREPRO2018) that were used to create POINT2018.
-Some of the recent changes to PREPRO are summarized below.
+POINT 2015 is based on ENDF/B-VII.1 and POINT2018 is based on ENDF/B-VIII.0 evaluations.
+The difference between them is naturally due to changes in the evaluated data, but is also due to what we have learned over the last three years and how this experience has been incorporated into the ENDF/B Pre-Processing codes (PREPRO2017), that were used to create POINT2018.